jcaillon/valet/tests.d/0001-core-functions/results.approved.md

-# Test: 0001-core-functions
+# Test suite 0001-core-functions

+## Test script 99.tests

-## Wrapping text at column 30 with no padding
+### Wrapping text at column 30 with no padding

 Exit code: 0